glouppe/info8002-large-scale-data-systems/outline.md

 ## Solid ground

-- Understand the *foundational principles* of distributed systems, including *databases* and *computing* systems.
+- Understand the **foundational principles** of distributed systems, on top of which large-scale *databases* and *computing* systems are operating.

 ## Practical

-- Exposition to industrial software.
+- Exposition to *industrial software*.
 - Fun and challenging course project.

 ## Critical thinking